vidstack/player/apps/site/app/docs/[lib]/player/components/providers/[3]hls-video/page.md

 ## HLS Engine

-If you need access to the `hls.js` instance, you can access it off the `hls.engine` property on the `$tag:vds-hls-video` component:

-{% code_snippet name="hls-engine" copy=true /%}

-Listen to the `$event:hls-instance` event to be notified of when it's created (called before media is attached), and the `$event:hls-destroying` event for when it will be destroyed.
+If you need access to the `hls.js` instance, you can listen to the `$event:instance` event to be notified of when it's created (called before media is attached), and the `$event:destroying` event for when it will be destroyed.

 {% code_snippet name="hls-engine-events" copy=true /%}